How did our ancestors make leather

 Fat or organ cured

-Sometimes finding pure enough tannin to use won’t be an option, especially in certain areas of the world, so they had to find other things they could use to cure their leather.
+Sometimes finding pure enough tannin to use wasn’t an option, especially in certain areas of the world, so they had to find other things they could use to cure their leather.
 The two most common things used as a replacement for tannins were fat and mashed brains.
 Fat does an excellent job of making things waterproof and works well as a preservative, with brains from the animal presumably working similarly.
 After the drying and stretching phase, the fat would be rubbed in a thin layer over the leather before being worked into it, and after it absorbed as much as it could and was the desired level of softness, the excess would be scraped off and it would be left to dry.
 This method would be more popular as a shelter covering as the fat would likely seep out and make the clothes greasy when it was warmed to body temperature.

 Sap cured

 Using the same method as with animal fat, but instead replacing it with some kind of tree sap.
-Various Inuit tribes use birch sap to rub on their leathers while working them to make leather, which produces the flexible type with fur still on one side.
+Various Inuit tribes use birch sap to rub on their animal skins while working them to make leather, which produces the flexible type with fur still on one side.
 Any kind of sap that has a high sugar content will work, but using this method alone won’t produce anything that will last for very long.
-Before its finished off with sap, the leather will most likely be smoked or boiled first to increase its strength and preservability.
+Before it’s finished off with sap, the leather will most likely be smoked or boiled first to increase its strength and preservability.

 (Leather is the number one choice for the Inuit tribes of the Arctic circle, due to it being warmer than any kind of fabric)

 If you use any of the methods above, the leather you end up with will be extremely tough and stiff, making it very difficult and uncomfortable to use as clothing material.
-At this stage the only thing it would be good for is making shoe soles or perhaps as a tent covering, but in order to make it flexible enough to make into clothing it has to be softened.
+At this stage, the only thing it would be good for is making shoe soles or perhaps as a tent covering, but in order to make it flexible enough to make into clothing it has to be softened.
 To do this there are various things you can add to it to help it soften, but the most common way was simply to work it for hours on end.
 It’s the same method as washing clothes by hand, where you take two handfuls and roughly rub them against each other, but when it comes to freshly made leather, this needs to be done for a very long time.